 Depending on your preferred program, there are different acceptable letters of recommendation.
 It is essential to secure strong medical school letters of recommendation as they provide admissions committees with a summary of you as an applicant from a medical professional’s perspective.

 Suppose your preferred school accepts individual letters of evaluation.
-In that case, you'll need to submit a 'letter placeholder' which details the evaluator's name, email address, relationship to you, and an indication of how the letter will be submitted and whether you want to waive your right to view the letters submitted.
+In that case, you'll need to submit a 'letter placeholder' that details the evaluator's name, email address, relationship to you, and an indication of how the letter will be submitted and whether you want to waive your right to view the letters submitted.

 According to the handbook, these letters must include: